Elizabeth Warrington: Research

-Elizabeth Warrington's research work focused on cognitive abilities and deficits.
+Warrington's research work focused on cognitive abilities and deficits.
 She conducted extensive research in the areas of visual object recognition, memory, and dementia.
 Her research has played an important role in the discovery and characterisation of semantic dementia.
-Warrington has also contributed to the development of more accurate tests used to diagnose degenerative brain conditions.
+She also contributed to the development of more accurate tests used to diagnose degenerative brain conditions.

 In one of Warrington's earliest studies, she investigated eighty right-handed patients who showed signs of a unilateral cerebral lesion resulting from problems such as a stroke or tumor.
-Subjects with lesions affecting the right side of their brain performed worse than subjects with lesions on the left and control subjects when attempting both the Incomplete Letters Task and the Gollin Incomplete Figures Task.
+Subjects with lesions affecting the right side of their brain performed worse than subjects with lesions on the left and control subjects when attempting both the Incomplete Letters Task and the Gollin figure test.
 She went on to demonstrate that people with right hemisphere lesions had great difficulty in recognising objects photographed from unusual angles or with unusual lighting.
-The results of these studies provided evidence of hemispheric lateralisation of function and also had a major impact on's theory of object recognition.
+The results of these studies provided evidence of hemispheric lateralisation of function and also had a major impact on David Marr's theory of object recognition.

 Entirely by accident, Warrington working together with Lawrence Weiskrantz discovered a task in which patients with severe amnesia displayed signs of memory.
-She accomplished this using the Gollin incomplete figures task.
+She accomplished this using the Gollin figure test.
 When presenting patients with the second viewing of the figures, patients showed good retention of the initially unrecognisable images.
 These patients were classified as displaying signs of "normal" memory.

 To further validate the discovery of "normal" memory in severe amnesics, Warrington used methods involving stem completion.
 The stem completion tasks involved patients learning a battery of words, and later identifying the learned words.
 Patients were able to identify a previously learned word when presented with the first three letters, but were unable to identify a previously learned word when given the choice between a learned word and unknown word.
 These tests provided further evidence of different types of memory, now known as implicit memory and explicit memory.

 In a test administered by Warrington and Tim Shallice from University College London, the short-term memory of a patient who had head trauma following a motorcycle accident was tested.
 Although the patient displayed a digit span of one (as opposed to the average person's digit span of five to nine), he was able to form certain types of long-term memory.
 The collected data suggested that short-term memory was not necessarily required for the formation of long-term memories.